kimlimjustin/google-form-clone/README.md

     - NB: to run it on your local network, type `python manage.py runserver 0.0.0.0:8000`
 - You project will be accessible in your localhost or local network.

+## Deployment
+For deployment, open `form/settings.py` file and uncomment code from line 131 to 159.

 ## License
 Distributed under the [MIT](https://github.com/kimlimjustin/google-form-clone/blob/master/LICENSE) License.
 See [`LICENSE`](https://github.com/kimlimjustin/google-form-clone/blob/master/LICENSE) for more information.